andresayac/bot-wa-bing-ai/README.md

-# Chatbot ChatGPT Free [English]
+# Chatbot BingGPT-4 Free [English]

-This chatbot utilizes the free version of ChatGPT through reverse engineering to provide automated conversation flows.
-You can set up automated responses to frequently asked questions, receive and respond to messages in an automated way, and track interactions with customers.
-In addition, you can easily set up triggers that will help you expand functionalities without limits.
+This chatbot utilizes the free version of bing using .

 [Leer en español](README.es.md)